scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-235.md

 ---
 layout: answer
 title: "This service allows you to assess, audit and evaluate the "
-blurb: "CloudWatch monitors your resources, CloudTrail audits user account activity, and AWS Config allows you to assess, audit and evaluate the configurations of"
+blurb: "<p>CloudWatch monitors your resources, CloudTrail audits user account activity, and AWS Config allows you to assess, audit and evaluate the configurations"
 quid: 235
 ---